Skip to main content

 Omnichannel communication multichannel communication strategy

-These channels could include websites, mobile apps, SMS, social media, email, live chat, and even physical channels such as kiosks and stores.
-But none of these channels mean anything unless they talk to each other to provide personalized support or offer something none of the other channels can.
+These channels could include websites, apps, SMS, social messengers like WhatsApp, email, live chat, and even physical channels such as kiosks and stores.
+But none of these channels means anything unless they interact to provide personalized support or offer something no other channel can.

-For the purpose of this blog, we’ll be focusing on digital omnichannel strategy.
+For this blog, we’ll be focusing on digital omnichannel communication.

 What does an omnichannel communication strategy look like?

-To create and execute a successful omnichannel strategy, you have to identify the communication channels you already use.
+To create and execute a successful omnichannel communication strategy, you must identify the communication channels you already use.
 Discuss with your team if there are any missed opportunities:

 • Could you answer more support questions over social?